BoriaK/ns-3.38-shared-buffer/README.md

 that includes creating a Gitlab account, forking the ns-3-dev project under the new account's name, and then cloning the forked repository.
 You can find more information in the [manual](https://www.nsnam.org/docs/manual/html/working-with-git.html).

+# ns-3.38-shared-buffer
+this version is an Addon on top of the ns-3.38. in order to get it, first download the official ns-3.38 version. in "Edit CMake Cache": NS3_WARNINGS_AS_ERRORS -> off "Clean Rebuild All Projects" delete the following files and folders from the project:
+* CMakeLists.txt
+* README.md
+* VERSION
+* scratch/
+* src/
+then perform git pull from the repository. clean re-build (CMake)